 France: The French have a reputation for drinking in moderation and their drink of choice is typically wine.
 After all, you can find a wine bar at just about every corner.
 In French culture, public intoxication is heavily frowned upon.

 America: Americans are all about playing the field.
-It’s not uncommon for a stranger to ask someone out on a date—which typically includes some sort of meal or outing—if he or she is interested.
+It’s not uncommon for a stranger to ask someone out on a date—which typically includes some sort of meal or outing—if they are interested.

 France: The French don’t date.
 In fact, there is no real word for “date” or “dating” in the French language.
 People get to know each other through social circles—and exclusivity is always implied.